 When a beloved chairlift reaches its time for retirement, it’s bittersweet.
 Yes, maybe it’s time, and the replacement will be faster and more efficient, but it won’t be the same chair that took you up the mountain for adventure after adventure as you found your ski legs on Whistler Blackcomb.
-These chairs hold memories, and in a mountain town like Whistler, we find it so hard to say goodbye, so the team at Arts Whistler came up with a new way to incorporate them into our lives.
+These chairs hold memories, and in a mountain town like Whistler, we find it so hard to say goodbye, so the team at Arts Whistler came up with a new way to incorporate them into our lives with stunning chairlift art.

 “The LIFTing the Community art project was created to enhance the sense of belonging in Whistler and the Sea to Sky.
 Whether Whistler is home for a season or a lifetime, a sense of belonging benefits us all,” explains Maureen Douglas, Executive Director of Arts Whistler.
 “In our ever-growing and changing community, wellness, connection and a sense of home needs to be fostered, practiced, discussed and experienced by our community.”